cataclysmbnteam/Cataclysm-BN/.github/CONTRIBUTING.md

 #### Using remote tracking branches

-Remote tracking branches allow you to easily stay in touch with this repository's `master` branch, as they automatically know which remote branch to get changes from.
+Remote tracking branches allow you to easily stay in touch with this repository's `upload` branch, as they automatically know which remote branch to get changes from.

     $ git branch -vv
-    * master      xxxx [origin/master] ....
+    * upload      xxxx [origin/upload] ....
       new_feature xxxx ....

-Here you can see we have two branches; `master` which is tracking `origin/master`, and `new_feature` which isn't tracking any branch.
+Here you can see we have two branches; `upload` which is tracking `origin/upload`, and `new_feature` which isn't tracking any branch.
 In practice, what this means is that git won't know where to get changes from.

     $ git checkout new_feature
     Switched to branch 'new_feature'